Skip to content Skip to footer

 Purpose of 1099 MISC:

-Normally, this form is used for:
+Ideally, this Form is used for:

 • Fishery boat proceeds